 Age discrimination is prohibited by our equality legislation.
-There are various types of discrimination, and it’s important to understand the distinctions.
+There are various types of race discrimination, and it is important to understand the distinctions.

 It’s unlawful for an employer to discriminate directly by treating a job applicant or employee less favourably because of age unless it can be objectively justified.